 Q: If you were on a desert island and could take just 5 pieces of gear, what would they be?

 A: Mac, Audio Interface, Headphones, a small Auratone like speaker and MIDI controller.

 Q: What type of music do you usually work on?

-A: I enjoy working with music that makes me feel, so It varies a lot, from Metal to Bluegrass to Pop and Trance.
+A: I enjoy working with music that makes me feel something, so It varies a lot, from Metal to Bluegrass to Pop and Trance.